arrowhead-tools/mgmt-tool-js/README.md

 # Arrowhead Management Tool

+### Disclaimer

+The Management Tool does not yet support the [Arrowhead Core Java Spring](https://github.com/arrowhead-f/core-java-spring) version of the Core Systems.
+To use the Management Tool, please use it with the [Arrowhead Core Repository](https://github.com/arrowhead-f/core-java)

 This tool is providing a user interface to manage Arrowhead core systems.
 Currently the following core systems are supported:
 1. ServiceRegistry (SQL version)
 2. Authorization System (both intra- and inter-cloud authorization schemas)